-Good Price Homes, LLC
+Good Price Homes

-Good Price Homes LLC
+Good Price Homes

 Savannah, Georgia

-Lease with an Option to Buy.
+Rent with an Option to Buy.

 See the Light.